Stop trying to be first

 I love to say I'm always 90% right.
 I say that because I only comment on something if I'm 90% sure I know what I'm talking about.
 Otherwise, I say I don't know, I don't have enough information, or I say nothing.
 Most people would be wise to do that too.
 Lack of self-awareness and lack of sufficient knowledge are the biggest obstacles preventing that.
 They just always assume they know or want it to appear that way.

 Instead of trying to be first, try to be correct.
 And that doesn't mean simply assuming you are right.
-Do the research.
+Do the research first.